-Stephanie Torres, PhD is a Bridge to Faculty Postdoctoral Research Associate in the Department of Educational Psychology.
+Stephanie Torres, PhD is an Assistant Professor in the Department of Educational Psychology.
 Her program of research focuses on ecological risk and resilience factors among low-income, Latinx communities, particularly Latinx families impacted by immigration-related stress.
 Her research emphasizes the resilience and cultural strengths among the Latinx community.
 She hopes to create school-based and community-based programs that promote well-being and mental health while utilizing a community-based participatory research (CBPR) approach.
 She is also interested in avenues for promoting psychologists’ involvement in policy and advocacy efforts.
 Her clinical work has focused on addressing trauma exposure and she specializes in serving bilingual, Spanish-speaking families.

 Child, Family, and Community (EPSY 382)

 Facilitating Healthy Development in the Context of Trauma (EPSY 471)

 UIC's Center for Clinical and Translational Science (CCTS) Pilot Grant Program: National Center for Advancing Translational Sciences (NCATS), National Institutes of Health UL1TR002003, Pilot Testing of a Structural Racism Intervention for Latinx Immigrant Families: Blending of Implementation Science and Community-Engaged Research, PI

 Jolie, S., Onyeka, O., DiClemente, C., Torres, S., Richards, M., & Santiago, C. (2021).
 Violence, Place, and Strengthened Space: A Review of Immigration Stress, Violence Exposure, and Intervention for Immigrant Latinx Youth and Families.
 Annual Review of Clinical Psychology, 17(1), 127-151.